A Merry Little Christmas (Mormon Tabernacle Choir album)

 A Merry Little Christmas was recorded during the Mormon Tabernacle Choir's 2017 Christmas shows in the LDS Conference Center, featuring vocalist Sutton Foster and actor Hugh Bonneville.
 An album and concert DVD was released on October 12, 2018.
 The recorded concert premiered on PBS on December 17, 2018 and BYUtv on December 20, 2018.
+It was the last Christmas album released under the Mormon Tabernacle Choir name; the choir had changed its name on October 5 to "The Tabernacle Choir at Temple Square" in order to align with the direction of LDS Church leadership regarding the use of terms "Mormon" and "LDS" in referencing church members.